forrest79/phpgsql/docs/db.md

 #### Literals, expressions and using queries in query

 Sometimes you need to pass as a parameter piece of some SQL code.
-For these situations, there're prepared objects implementing `Forrest79\PhPgSql\Db\Sql` interface.
+For these situations, there are prepared objects implementing `Forrest79\PhPgSql\Db\Sql` interface.
 This object can ba passed to a `?` in a query.
-Every object implementing this interface is pass to the query as is (be carefour, this could perform an SQL injection).
+Every object implementing this interface is passed to the query as is (be careful, this could perform an SQL injection).
 These objects include a SQL string part, and you can use also parameters defined with a `?` character in the SQL part (when you use these parameters, they are pass safely to the final query and no SQL injection is performed here).

 > These objects can be used also in fluent part of this library.
 You can use for example `Expression` as `SELECT` columns, so you can pass here securely some parameters (for example windows function, cases, ...).
 Another example - in `INSERT` or `UPDATE`, you can use `Literal` as inserted/updated value.